mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We witnessed the ability to generate a CDA Care Plan document based on  information in the appropriate sections of an encounter in a live system with proper configuration.
+We have validated sporadically the ability to generate a CDA Care Plan document on testing charts in a live system.

 #### Discussion

-Currently no live clients are generating Care Plan fields in their workflows.
+In 2023 no live clients are generating Care Plan CCDAs as part of their workflows.
+There are plans for at least one client to automate Care Plan CCDAs as part of a workflow in 2024.

 ### Measure 26: Receive Care Plan CCDA Documents